AgataLiberska/faq-accordion-card/readme.md

 ## Feedback

 Feedback is always welcome!
-If you have any comments at all, please let me know liberska[at]gmail[dot]com
+If you have any comments at all, [please let me know](mailto:liberska@gmail.com?subject=[GitHub]%20FAQ%20Accordion%20Card)